UNITED STATES AIR FORCE ORDERS OF BATTLE

 Writing credit

-When compiling a unit’s Order of Battle, it became apparent early on that rewriting the organization’s history completely destroys the rich flavor of the original manuscript and the context is completely lost.
+When compiling an organization’s history, it became apparent early on that rewriting the organization’s history completely destroys the rich flavor of the original manuscript and the context is completely lost.
 It is impossible to convey the texture and prose of a young man writing about his buddies and his unit in the throes of war.
 Consequently, the webmaster functions almost entirely as an editor.
-When practical, the original text from the unit history is used in its entirety and proper credit is annotated.
+When practical, the original text from the organization history is used in its entirety and when possible, writing credit is annotated.

 Disputing information

-An exurbanite amount of effort and time has been expended attempting to record the vast amount of information in these Orders of Battle.
+An exorbitant amount of effort and time has been expended attempting to record the vast amount of information in these unit histories.
 However, mistakes and omissions will occur and I will make every effort to correct even the smallest detail.
-When information is disputed or just merely questioned, please contact the webmaster
+When information is disputed or just merely questioned, please contact the webmaster.